-Solution: The Recovery pattern supports resilient operation by restoring a system to a known correct state in the event of an error or failure.
-The solution suggested by the pattern is based on the creation of snapshots of the system state and the maintenance of these checkpoints on a stable storage system.
+Solution: The Recovery pattern enables the resumption of correct operation of a system impacted by the occurrence of errors in the system, or by the failure of the system.
+In an HPC environment, such events in the system typically result in incorrect results, and in some cases, catastrophic application crashes.
+The pattern supports resilient operation by restoring a system to a known correct state in the event of an error or failure.
+The solution suggested by the pattern, shown in Figure 6, is based on the creation of snapshots of the system state and the maintenance of these checkpoints on a stable storage system.
 Upon detection of an error or a failure, the checkpoints are used to recreate last known error/failure-free state of the system.
 When the system state is recovered, the operation of the system is resumed.
 Based on a temporal view of the system's progress, the error recovery may be either forward or backward with reference to the time when the error/failure event occurred.

 Capability: The Recovery pattern periodically preserves the essential aspects of the system state that may be subsequently used to resume operation from a known stable and correct version.
 The pattern handles an error or a failure by substituting an error-free state in place of the erroneous state.
 The pattern enables a system to tolerate errors/failures by resuming operation from a stable checkpointed version of the system that is free of the effects of the error/failure.
 The solution offered by this pattern is not dependent on the precise semantics of the error/failure propagation.
+The flowchart for this pattern is shown in Figure 7.